 What is the power cost adjustment (PCA) on my electric bill?

-Co-op members may see a power cost adjustment (PCA) on electric bills from time to time.
+Co-op members may see a power cost adjustment (PCA) on electric bills.
 A PCA is either a charge or credit.

-A PCA is a rate mechanism that helps Polk-Burnett manage fluctuating purchased power costs.
+A PCA helps manage the fluctuating (increasing or decreasing) costs to purchase power.
 Members may see a PCA credit or charge on electric bills, depending on the wholesale power market.

 When the cost to purchase power in our regional energy market is significantly more or less than anticipated, our wholesale power provider, Dairyland Power Cooperative, passes the difference to Polk-Burnett, and we pass a charge or credit to our members.
 (Read more about MISO regional energy market below.)

-As a co-op, our rates are designed to reflect actual costs, with equity for all members.
+As a co-op, our rates are designed to reflect actual costs.

 We provide transparency on electric bills with a PCA, so our members know what you are paying for.